-A six week program that will prepare incoming students for the academic rigor of the university environment.
+A summer bridge program that will prepare incoming first-generation and multicultural students for the academic rigor of the university environment.
 Information is provided to familiarize freshmen with the K-State campus and introduce campus services.
 The opportunity to connect summer bridge program participants to multicultural student leaders, multicultural student organizations, Diversity/Multicultural Student Affairs office and other established programs at K-State designed to support their success.
 Students experience industry tours and meet professionals and faculty who can serve as mentors through their college careers.

-A free three-day extended summer orientation and freshman-year retention program designed to accelerate academic success for incoming freshmen multicultural and first generation students in agriculture, business and engineering.
+A free three-day extended summer orientation and freshman-year retention program designed to accelerate academic success for incoming freshmen multicultural and first generation students in Agriculture, Business, Engineering, and Architecture, Planning, & Design.

 Merit and need-based scholarships are available.
-The recipients of these scholarships are multicultural and first generation undergraduate students who are seeking admission or who are properly enrolled in the College of Agriculture, College of Business Administration, or the College of Engineering at Kansas State University.
+The recipients of these scholarships are multicultural and first generation undergraduate students who are seeking admission or who are properly enrolled in the College of Agriculture, College of Business Administration, or the Carl R. Ice College of Engineering at Kansas State University.

 Additional Scholarships are available by visiting the DMSA Scholarship page.
 Contact DMSA for more information.